steven-halla/casino_hell/README.md

 body belt: adds + 1 to body
-opossum guilty shoes- if score is above 800 and you lose , retain 200 points slots 999- gain an extra 50 HP 50 MP and 100 gold on jack pot hippo ticket - win extra coins the more people survive that you pick - global loaded dice - + When you are attacker and get a double that is less than defender, adds +1 to all 3 dice.
+opossum guilty shoes- if score is above 800 and you lose , retain 200 points slots 999- gain an extra 50 HP 50 MP and 100 gold on jack pot hippo silver ticket - win extra coins the more people survive that you pick - global agile hands: blow command: win every init roll

-spell: Loaded Dice:
-triples - instant win
-doubles - re roll 1 dice
+Magic:
+spell: Loaded Dice: for attack rolls, a 1 cannot be rolled, last 1 turn - mind level 3
+spell: redraw - asks enemy to redraw one of thier face up cards - quest
+spell: Order: Re inislitze the trash cans, keeping your score.

 battle dice:
 Attacker role- you are trying to break the point